-AtPrimary Academy/Nursery School our Governing Board have a strategic leadership responsibility for safeguarding arrangements, and they must ensure that we comply with our duties under legislation.
-They must have regard to this guidance in ensuring policies, procedures and training are effective and comply with the law at all times.
-See Part 2 Keeping Children Safe in Education 2023 The Headteacher/Head of School ensures that the policies and procedures, adopted by the governing board (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
-These policies are transparent, clear, and easy to understand for staff, children and their parents/carers.
+The Governing Board have a strategic leadership responsibility for safeguarding arrangements, and they ensure that we comply with our duties under legislation.
+They have regard to this guidance in ensuring policies, procedures and training are effective and always comply with the law.
+See Part 2 Keeping Children Safe in Education 2024.
+The Headteacher ensures that the policies and procedures, adopted by the governing bodies and proprietors (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.

 The Governing Board ensure that all staff, including governors and trustees, receive appropriate safeguarding and child protection training (including online which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
-This training should be regularly updated and in line with any advice from the safeguarding partners.

-This training will equip governors and trustees with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place here are effective and support the delivery of a robust whole school approach to safeguarding and this training is regularly updated.
+This training will equip governors and trustees with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding and this training is regularly updated.

-In considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Governing Board will ensure that our setting has appropriate filters and monitoring systems in place.
+In considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Governing Board will ensure that our school has appropriate filters and monitoring systems in place.
 They ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.